 Near Viadaza, Summer’s end, IC 2402

-“We have arrested all those we could find afterwards, both Campogrottans and Pavonans,” reported General d’Alessio.
+“We have arrested all those we could find afterwards, both Campogrottans and Pavonans, your holiness” reported General d’Alessio.
 “They are now in custody awaiting your pleasure.
-At the very least they are guilty of improper conduct and insubordination, at worst, mutiny and murder, although in the circumstances it might be unfair to consider them murderers.”
+At the very least they are guilty of improper conduct and insubordination, at worst, mutiny and murder, although in the circumstances it might be unfair to consider them murderers, considering the provocation.”

-Biagino noticed the general had left his famous broadsword behind, probably aware how inappropriate it would be during a meeting with the arch-lector.
-That, along with the blue sky, the pleasant surroundings of the gardens of the Palazzo Sebardia and the absence of stinking smoke, made for a very welcome change.
-Compared to corpse burning in the dark and derelict city streets and the threatening air of tension in the army camp, this afternoon felt most civilised.
+Biagino noticed the general had chosen not to carry his famous broadsword, probably because it would be inappropriate for a meeting with the arch-lector.
+That, along with the blue sky, the pleasant surroundings of the gardens of the Palazzo Sebardia and the absence of stinking smoke of the last few days, made for a very welcome change.
+Compared to the scrape of steel upon steel, corpse burning in the dark and derelict city streets, and the threatening air of tension in the army camp, this afternoon felt most civilised.

 The Palazzo Sebardia was situated a little south of Viadaza, constructed of the same grey stone as much of the city, and of a design similarly influenced by more northern architectural fashions.
-A walled moat of calm, deep waters sat to the side, and all around were full grown trees to provide ample shade for those who sought it.
-There was, decided Biagino, no sign here at all of the nightmarish horrors which had gripped this realm until the vampire lord and his foul forces had been driven out.
+Atop the roof fluttered the arch-lector’s standard, as he was ‘in residence’.
+A walled moat of calm, deep waters sat to the side, in which living fish still swam, and all around were full grown trees to provide ample shade for those who sought it.
+There was, decided Biagino, no sign here at all of the nightmarish horrors that had gripped this realm while the vampire lord and his foul forces had possessed it.

 “I cannot say whether we caught all those involved,” continued the general.
-“Some Pavonans may have slipped away before we could find them, disappearing back into the mob gathered around the Campogrottan camp.
+“It is likely some Pavonans slipped away before we could arrest them, creeping back into the mob gathered around the Campogrottan camp.
 Those we caught were nearly all wounded.
 The Campogrottan men were also badly mauled, leaving as many dead as injured.
-As for the brutes, there was not one alive.”
+As for the brutes, there was not one left alive.”

 “You accounted for all of the brutes?” asked the lector of Viadaza, Bernado Ugolini.

-“We think so, your holiness.
+“We think so, your excellency.
 There were no sightings of ogres anywhere else in the camp.
 The art of concealment is not exactly their forte.”

-Now General d’Alessio,” he asked, “Exactly what did happen at the Campogrottan’s camp?”
+“Now, General d’Alessio,” he asked.
+“Exactly what happened in the Campogrottan’s camp?”

 “That I do not know,” admitted the general.
-“Nor, I think, shall we ever know now that the ogres are dead.
-It may well be that they planned some sabotage of their own, perhaps even to attack any Pavonans or their allies amongst us when news of their brethren’s attack on Scorcio was received?
-If so, then it may well be a good thing that they have been killed.”
+“Nor, I think, shall we ever know, now that the ogres are dead.
+It may well be that they intended some sabotage, perhaps even to attack the Pavonans among us when news of their brethren’s attack on Scorcio was received?
+That way such soldiers could not return to Trantio to harry the ogres from behind.
+If so, then it may well be a good thing that they were killed.”

 The arch-lector regarded d’Alessio sternly.
 Like the lector standing behind him he wore a wine coloured, hooded cloak, although the cassock beneath was of a much richer, velvet cloth, decorated with silken braids and golden zucchini.
 His hands were no longer clasped together as if in prayer, which Biagino took as a sign that his holiness was not in the mood for ifs and maybes.
 Luckily, the general seemed to notice too, and returned to answering the question.

-“It should all become much clearer once we question those involved – perhaps, by your leave your holiness, in a court martial?
-Just now it is clear that the Campogrottan men, nearly every one of them, took the news of the attack on Scorcio as a signal that they should begin the slaughter.
-As they went about their bloody business they were joined by several Pavonans who had arrived with exactly the same slaughter in mind.
+“We will know more, your holiness, when we question those involved.
+Perhaps, by your leave, in a court martial?
+For now, it seems that the Campogrottan archers, nearly to a man, took the news of the attack on Scorcio as a signal that they should begin the slaughter.
+They were joined in their bloody work by several Pavonans who had arrived with exactly the same slaughter in mind.
 The soldiers I sent to isolate the Campogrottan camp prevented any more Pavonans getting in.
-But it was too late, for although the handful of Pavonans who had already slipped through could not have prevailed alone against the brutes, joined with the Campogrottan archers they had sufficient strength.
-Nevertheless, it was a hard fight, and the men were severely mauled, losing more than half their number.
-Both Pavonans and Campogrottans seemed willing to risk all in the attack.”
+But it was too late, for although the handful who had already slipped through could not have prevailed alone against the brutes, allied with the Campogrottan archers they were sufficiently strong to do so.
+Nevertheless, it was a hard fight, and the attackers were severely mauled, losing more than half their number.
+Apparently, both the Pavonans and Campogrottans were willing to risk all in the attack.”

 “Tell me, did young Lord Silvano order this attack upon the brutes?”